 “I can hire half the working class to kill the other half.” (uncertain origin—usually attributed to Jay Gould)

-In the aftermath of the electoral debacle just perpetrated upon the American people by themselves, I would like to place myself solidly with those who would support a general strike at some not-too-distant point.
+In the aftermath of the electoral debacle just perpetrated upon the American people by themselves, I would like to place myself solidly with those who would support a general strike at some not-too-distant point in time.
 I suggest that the nearly half of the nation that is still in possession of its right mind, move to strike against the impending lawless oligarchy of Donald Trump and his billionaire puppeteers.
 I envision a general strike of all wage earners, as well as any right-minded employers who find themselves able to participate.

 In my view, our situation borders on the desperate.
 As I consider how to oppose this groundswell of fascism in America, I see far too few good options available.
 All have their risks.
 But doing nothing carries risks of its own, and they are not small.